MicrosoftDocs/biztalk-docs/biztalk/core/how-to-enable-the-wcf-extensibility-points-with-the-wcf-adapters.md

 7. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console, close all open dialog boxes by clicking the **OK** buttons, and then make sure that no error messages and erroneous event logs appear.

-### To configure the machine.config file for a WCF binding element extension
+## Configure the machine.config file for a WCF binding element extension

 1. At a command prompt, go to the %FrameworkDir%\v4.X.XXXXX\CONFIG folder, and then open the **machine.config** file by using Notepad.